iterorganization/YAFLT/README.md

  - Visual Studio 17 2022
  - Visual Studio CMake support

-Embree (https://github.com/RenderKit/embree) is a high-performance CPU ray tracing kernel used for intersection testing.
-Both Embree 3 and 4 are supported.

 Doxygen is optional.
-It is used for generating html version of the documentation.
+It is used for generating a html version of the documentation.

 Ninja is optional.
 It is used for building the software.

 ### Building with CMake

-Ensure that Embree and other dependencies can be found with CMake.
+Ensure that dependencies can be found with CMake.
 Otherwise edit the CMAKE_PREFIX_PATH in order to point to the CMake directories of the dependencies.

 ```bash